velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 "Can't a man come to call on his dear, *dear* friends?"
 Three "Ferret" Skylark looks genuinely hurt.
 If I didn't know him, I might actually believe it.

-Ferret isn't much to look at.
-He's not much taller than me, with a mussy, unkempt head of hair, dressed in a cheap knockoff of a much more expensive suit, and carrying a swordstick in the crook of his arm.
-But there's not many men can make a street name stick, and he's one of them.
+Ferret isn't physically imposing.
+He's not much taller than me, slim with a mussy, unkempt head of hair, dressed in a cheap knockoff of a much more expensive suit, and carrying a shockprod with a retractible blade convincingly disguised as a walking stick in the crook of his arm.
+His features are so feminine he could almost pass for a woman if he tried, which probably has something to do with why he's the only man on Lotus with any real power.
+There's not many men can make a street name stick, and he's one of them.

 "Sure, sure," I reply.
 I lift up a blouse from the rack and hold it flat against my chest.
 "Tell me, do you think the mesh look works for me?
 I'm thinking of branching out, maybe trading up for something more scandalous."